 This involves optimizing the readability of the text (i.e. how easy is it for both users and search engines to understand the content?) by using short, simple sentences.
 Content optimization also relates to keeping your content up to date, especially if you are writing about topics that are time-sensitive.

-These are all factors that I’ll cover in a future Content SEO Checklist.
+These are all factors that I cover in our SEO Content Audit and Checklist.

 The Bottom Line